Ankit7791/Woocommerce-Payd-payment-gateway/README.md

 NOTE: Donot forget to import the sql file into your Database

-#If any issues please let me know in comments
+#If any issues , please help me correct it